 Anxiety has many unusual and sometimes frightening symptoms.
 In addition to rapid heartbeat, sweating, and trembling, it's possible for anxiety to cause other physical sensations, one of which is head pressure.

 Head pressure can occur in different ways.
-For some it feels like a tension headache.
-For others it feels like something is simply wrong inside your head.
+For some, it feels like a tension headache.
+For others, it's more like a migraine.
+For others, it feels like something is simply wrong inside your head.
+For others, their head feels heavy.
 Some people even feel as though they need to faint.
 In all of these cases, it's possible that your head pressure is caused by anxiety.

 Head Pressure = Anxiety?